 This beautiful feminine energy has only been allowed to be expressed by being small, and sweet.
 Conforming, and not taking up space.
 Not asking questions, not deviating from the straight line, no longer listening to the inner guide that tells us to live differently, openly, lovingly.

 The masculine world has shaped us to be more or less one or the other.
 Men are strong, women are weak.
 Men can yell, women must be quiet and polite.

 So if the world has been moving through evolution with so much masculine and so little feminine, how can we make a shift to bring a balance and an inclusion of the two?

 It isn’t through “militant feminism” as one eighty year old woman described it.
 Feminism of the 60’s was very much masculine in it’s approach.
 It was hard, driving and forceful.
 It was loud, overbearing and controlling.
 To create balance with the masculine, it isn’t by bringing in more masculine energy.

 With that masculine approach to feminism we were taught that asking for help was a sign of weakness.
-We must work, take care of the home and raise a family…oh, and it must be perfectly.
-We got swept up in the speed of life, the list of to do’s.
-Moving from one accomplishment to the next without checking in to see how we actually felt about our choices or our actions.
+We must work, take care of the home and raise a family…oh, and it must be done perfectly.
+We’ve swept up in the speed of life, the list of to do’s.
+Moving from one accomplishment to the next without checking in to see how we actually feel about our choices or our actions.
 We allowed the mind to make the decisions instead of the heart.
-We started to do things to please other’s instead of honoring our own needs.
+We do things to please other’s instead of honoring our own needs.
 We cook meals from boxes in microwave ovens instead of creating something with our hands from the fruits of the earth.